Iphykay/AnimationWithOpenGLBlender/README.md

        building_renderer.py

 The mainv1.py houses all the components.

+This project still needs improvement

 Enjoy!